 Before throwing something away, please consider whether items such as clothing, appliances or furniture can be given a second life at one of your local second-hand stores (kringloopwinkel).
 There are licensed second-hand stores in Amsterdam (and neighbouring municipalities) and many of them will collect bulkier items if you arrange an appointment.
 You can find a list of these stores here (in Dutch).
 Also keep in mind that if you are purchasing new electrical goods or appliances, shops in the Netherlands can receive and recycle your old product – either at time of purchase or delivery.
 For further information, you should check with the individual shop.

-Throughout greater Amsterdam, residents can now recycle plastic packaging by depositing their plastic waste in the dedicated plastic containers – clearly marked as ‘Plastic verpakkingen’.
+Throughout greater Amsterdam, residents can often recycle plastic packaging by depositing their plastic waste in the dedicated plastic containers – clearly marked as ‘Plastic verpakkingen’.
 These can typically be used for empty plastic packaging, such as trays, cups, lids, bread bags, bottles, plastic wrap, flasks, pots, bags and tubes.
 In some municipalities you can also deposit drink cartons and cans in these bins, but please check first.
-Some municipalities in greater Amsterdam will ask that you only use clear bags when depositing plastic, not black or green refuse bags – although in Amsterdam any bag can be used.
-Other types of plastic that cannot be recycled should be discarded as part of your household refuse.
+If you don't see plastic recycling bins on the street, it may be because your municipality extracts recyclable plastic directly from your household waste – the City of Amsterdam, for example, is moving to this model throughout 2021 and should be complete by the start of 2022.

 Paper, cardboard and glass